livingdocsIO/documentation/content/reference-docs/server-extensions/metadata-plugins.md

 A metadata plugin defines the format and validation of a metadata value.
 It also defines how this value is indexed in elasticsearch in the publication index.

-There are synchronous hooks for for update, publish and unpublish events.
+There are synchronous hooks for update, publish and unpublish events.

 If a custom metadata plugin should appear in the Prepare Publish screen in the Editor there also must be a UI plugin in the editor which can render the form UI.